gconcon/appengine-guestbook-spring-java/README.md

+This is an unoficial version of Google's Guestbook sample made with Spring MVC.
+My intention here is to provide a starting point for someone who wants to develop a new project on App Engine using Spring MVC.

-App Engine Java Guestbook
+App Engine Java Guestbook with Spring MVC

-Copyright (C) 2010-2012 Google Inc.
+Uses AppEngine SDK 1.8.9
+Spring 4.0 (but works with Spring 3.X, just update the pom.xml)

 ## Sample guestbook for use with App Engine Java.

-Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.
+Requires [Apache Maven](http://maven.apache.org) 3.1 or greater, and JDK 7+ in order to run.

 To build, run